-As president, Andrew Jackson was so strong-willed that his political enemies dubbed him King Andrew I, portraying him as a tyrannical ruler who abused presidential powers and trampled on the Constitution.
+Andrew Jackson was so strong-willed that his enemies called him King Andrew I, portraying him as a tyrannical ruler who abused presidential powers and trampled on the constitution.

-During his two terms of office, Jackson vetoed the recharter of the Second Bank of the United States, signed the “Tariff of Abominations” which led to the Nullification Crisis and ignored important Supreme Court decisions protecting Native American rights.
+During his two terms of office, Jackson vetoed the recharter of the Second Bank of the United States, signed the “Tariff of Abominations” which led to the Nullification Crisis and ignored an important Supreme Court decision protecting Native American rights.

 Jackson was also no stranger to slavery.
 More than 150 slaves worked day and night at his stately Tennessee mansion "The Hermitage" where cooks prepared his favorite southern foods, including Braised Duck, Chicken Hash, Old Hickory Soup and Wild Barbecued Goose.

-Popular in the South throughout the nineteenth century, Benne Wafers were another Jackson family favorite.
+Popular in the south throughout the nineteenth century, Benne Wafers were another Jackson family favorite.
 Today, these delightfully light, crisp, paper-thin cookies can still be found in bakeries and candy shops throughout the south.
-If you'd like to whip up a batch of Benne Wafers today, here is a simple and simply delicious recipe to try from simplyrecipes.com.

 1 egg, lightly beaten

-Preheat oven to 325 F. Cover cookie sheets in parchment paper, silpat sheets, or lightly oil them.
-Toast the sesame seeds in a heavy skillet over medium heat until they are golden brown.
+Preheat oven to 325º F. Cover cookie sheet with parchment paper or lightly grease it.
+In a heavy skillet over medium heat, toast the sesame seeds until they are golden brown, about 4 minutes.

-Beat brown sugar and butter together in a medium-sized bowl for several minutes until fluffy.
+In a medium bowl, beat the brown sugar and butter together until fluffy, about 3 minutes.
 Beat in the egg.
-Whisk together the flour, salt, and baking powder, then add dry ingredients to the butter, sugar, egg mixture, mix well.
-Stir in the toasted sesame seeds, vanilla extract, and lemon juice.
+In a separate bowl, whisk together the flour, salt, and baking powder, then add to the butter, sugar and egg mixture and mix until well-combined.
+Stir in the sesame seeds and vanilla.

-Drop by teaspoonful onto prepared cookie sheets, leaving space for the cookies to spread.
-Bake for approximately 15 minutes, or until the edges are slightly brown.
-Cool for a minute or two on the cookie sheets, then transfer to a rack to continue cooling.
+Drop by teaspoonful onto prepared cookie sheet about 3 inches apart.
+Bake for 10 minutes, or until the edges are lightly browned.
+Let cool for a few minutes and then transfer to a rack to continue cooling.